OpenID Connect (OIDC) Bearer token authentication

 -

-The Quarkus service verifies the bearer access token signature using the verification keys, checks the token expiry date and other claims, allows the request to proceed if the token is valid, and returns the service response to the Single-page application.
+The Quarkus service verifies the bearer access token signature by using the verification keys, checks the token expiry date and other claims, allows the request to proceed if the token is valid, and returns the service response to the single-page application.

 -